Indian Country gripped by Haaland hearing for top US post - WTMJ

 Rides At The Door is studying environmental sciences and sustainability, and fire science as a third-year student at the University of Montana in Missoula.

-He brings a perspective to his studies that Haaland has been touting as unique from Indian Country — that everything is alive and should be treated with respect and that people should be stewards of the land, rather than have dominion over it.
+He brings a perspective to his studies that Haaland has touted as unique from Indian Country — that everything is alive and should be treated with respect and that people should be stewards of the land, rather than have dominion over it.

 In high school, he learned about the mining industry and how it has impacted sites that are part of the Blackfeet creation story.
-He learned about the stances the American Indian Movement has taken to fight for equality and recognition of tribal sovereignty.
-He’s also recently learned that the United States had a Native American vice president from 1929 to 1933, Charles Curtis.
+He learned about the American Indian Movement’s role in fighting for equality and recognition of tribal sovereignty.
+He also recently learned the United States had a Native American vice president from 1929 to 1933, Charles Curtis.

+Rides At The Door isn’t sure what he wants to do when he graduates.
+But he knows he wants to learn the Blackfeet language, and maybe become a firefighter or work on projects that route buffalo to his reservation.

+He was working Tuesday but planned to catch up on the hearing through social media.
+Already, he was seeing memes and other posts that praised Haaland.

 “It’s a great way for younger Natives to say, ‘Alright, our foot is in the door.
-There’s a chance we could get higher positions,’” he said.
+There’s a chance we could get higher positions.’”

-He’s not yet certain what he wants to do when he’s done with college.
-But he knows he wants to learn the Blackfeet language, and maybe become a firefighter or work on projects that route buffalo to the Blackfeet Reservation.

-He plans to catch at least part of Haaland’s confirmation hearing from home, hopeful she’s successful and can challenge Western ideology.

 DEBBIE NEZ-MANUEL, 49, NAVAJO NATION IN ARIZONA, NEW MEXICO AND UTAH